Couscous vs quinoa; two powerful foods that can hold their own as part of any meal.

-These accompaniments to many foods couldn’t be more different in their make up.
+These accompaniments to many foods couldn’t be more different in their make up and nutritional make up.

-I actually like both these foods very much as a great alternative to rice.
+I actually like both these foods very much as a great alternative to white or brown rice.

-Couscous originated in North Africa, while quinoa was harvested a world away in South America.
+Couscous is of North African origin, while quinoa is harvested a world away in South America.

-Which works very well to soak up the stews of Morocco.
+It works very well in soaking up the hearty and delicious stews of Morocco.

 What is Couscous?